Macomb County, Michigan: Parks and recreation

 Macomb County is home to more than 130 parks covering 12,000 acre managed by the state, regional, county, and local government.
 There are four major public parks in the County - Freedom Hill County Park, Macomb Orchard Trail, Lake St. Clair Metropark, and Stony Creek Metropark.
 The county also has 31 miles of shoreline and over 100 marinas.

 Government

 The county government operates the jail, maintains rural roads, operates the major local courts, keeps files of deeds and mortgages, maintains vital records, administers public health regulations, and participates with the state in the provision of welfare and other social services.
-The county board of commissioners, which for the 2019–21 term is chaired by Bob Smith, controls the budget and creates and adopts ordinances and resolutions related to County functions.
+The county board of commissioners controls the budget and creates and adopts ordinances and resolutions related to County functions.
 In Michigan, most local government functions — police and fire, building and zoning, tax assessment, street maintenance, etc. — are the responsibility of individual cities and townships.

 The Macomb Intermediate School District serves all school districts based in the county.